ValiMail/devise-secure_password/README.md

 ### Git hooks intallation

-Development of the __Devise Password Policy Extension__ relies on a continuous integration environment provided by [circleci](https://circleci.com/).
+Development of the __Devise Secure Password Extension__ relies on a continuous integration environment provided by [circleci](https://circleci.com/).
 To enable caching of build resources, checksums are calculated from a lock file.
 To enable this functionality a [git pre-commit hook](https://git-scm.com/docs/githooks) must be enabled in your local repo: